robotology/robometry/README.md

 ### Example scalar variable

-Here is the code snippet for dumping in a `.mat` file 3 samples of the scalar varibles `"one"` and `"two"`.
+Here is the code snippet for dumping in a `.mat` file 3 samples of the scalar variables `"one"` and `"two"`.
+The type of the channel is inferred when pushing the first time

 ```c++
     yarp::telemetry::experimental::BufferConfig bufferConfig;